This is the primary export module for shinstrap. jsdoc looks for this file in the referenced

 remarks

-I debate here whether I should capture in the closure the entirety of conf.customizeOutput
+I debate here whether I should capture in the closure the entirety of conf.customizeOutput or if I should instead

 pass it in on the stack (which might also allow for some recursive/contextual resolution in the future)...